 The new generation of associated probe, the Vaisala GMP251 has been designed for laboratories, life science incubators: agriculture, cold rooms; and demanding HVAC applications.

 "Today, carbon dioxide is increasingly used, for example in refrigeration systems, because it is more environmentally friendly and has a lower impact on global warming than refrigerants such as CFCs, HCFCs or HFCs, " explains Maria Uusimaa, Product Manager at Vaisala.
 At the same time, it's important to monitor CO2 of these systems with reliable measures to ensure personal safety.

-A wireless interface for greater flexibility of use
+Wireless interface for greater flexibility of use

-Find out more: www.vaisala.fr/indigo
+Learn more: www.vaisala.fr/indigo